 Near New Castle in Lawrence County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-Marker has been reported missing.
-It was located near 40° 58.183′ N, 80° 23′ W. Marker was near New Castle, Pennsylvania, in Lawrence County.
-Marker was at the intersection of Pennsylvania Route 18 and Pennsylvania Route 108, on the left when traveling north on State Route 18.
+40° 58.183′ N, 80° 23′ W. Marker is near New Castle, Pennsylvania, in Lawrence County.
+Marker is at the intersection of Pennsylvania Route 18 and Pennsylvania Route 108, on the left when traveling north on State Route 18.
 Touch for map.
-Marker was in this post office area: New Castle PA 16102, United States of America.
+Marker is in this post office area: New Castle PA 16102, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 12, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 563 times since then and 28 times this year.
-Last updated on February 2, 2012, by Logan Teodoro of Portersville, Pennsylvania.
-Photos: 1, 2. submitted on February 12, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania. • Kevin W. was the editor who published this page.
+It was originally submitted on February 12, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 611 times since then and 26 times this year.
+Photos: 1, 2. submitted on February 12, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania. • Bill Pfingsten was the editor who published this page.